 “The program used to be super experimental,” said Hartman.
 “With the re-launch, though, we’re taking some of that and making it more accessible.
 So there will be a scorpion bowl, but also a cocktail with rye, smoked maple syrup and fernet.”

-A few more Hartman-authored concoctions include “Special Agent Cooper,” consisting of bourbon, drip coffee and cherry rum cream; and “Captain Stormalong,” with white whiskey, campari, demerara and Downeast cider.
+A few more Hartman-authored concoctions include “Special Agent Cooper,” consisting of bourbon, drip coffee and cherry rum cream; and “Captain Stormalong,” with white whiskey, Campari, demerara sugar and Downeast cider.

 Additionally, Thursday through Sunday nights will feature several DJs, each with certain stylistic preferences, but all able, according to Bramley, to “read a crowd.”
-(Asked if live bands would feature on Hard Times’ entertainment calendar, Bramley statNewed quickly and firmly, “No, we’re doing away with that.”)
+(Asked if live bands would feature on Hard Times’ entertainment calendar, Bramley stated firmly, “No, we’re doing away with that.”)

-Enriquez has also enlisted the itinerant NYC entertainment phenomenon Kings of Karaoke, whose rabid followers cross multiple boroughs trailing after the outfit.
-Be warned: every Monday the restaurant’s rough wooden interior will echo with the enthusiastic ululations of liquored non-professional vocal chords.
+Enriquez has also enlisted the itinerant NYC entertainment phenomenon Kings of Karaoke, whose rabid followers cross multiple boroughs in order to trail after the outfit.
+Be warned: every Monday, the restaurant’s rough wooden interior will vibrate with the enthusiastic ululations of liquored, non-professional vocal cords.
 Mondays will also feature a $12 beer-and-burger deal, plus $1 wings.

 A final “get” for the restaurant, according to Marchese, Bramley and Hartman, is front-of-the-house veteran Arryan Decatur (21 Greenpoint, Roebling Tea Room, Roberta’s).
 His bailiwick, naturally, is service.